NBISweden/swefreq/docs/beacon_doc.md

    - to the region https://swefreq.nbis.se/dataset/SweGen/browser/region/22-46615715-46615880
    - to the browser https://swefreq.nbis.se/dataset/SweGen/browser

-- Questions:
-  - other handovers?
-  - can we use the datasetid directly in the link? eg https://swefreq.nbis.se/dataset/GRCh37:SweGen:20180409 ?
-  - more helpful messages when variant is not found https://swefreq.nbis.se/dataset/SweGen/browser/variant/22-46615880-T-G

 ## Variant types

 - Supported and existing in our current Beacon: `INS, DEL, SNP`